DJFPaul/grandMA2-Chataigne-Module/README.md

      <img width="456" height="118" alt="image" src="https://github.com/user-attachments/assets/de115b48-786a-45e7-826b-881bcdb289a8" />

      **Faders/Buttons** and **Fader Intervall / Button Intervall** function ***nearly*** identical.
-     However, you might notice that by default we are not requesting any Faders, there is a 2. before each range in the Buttons default config.
+     By default we are not requesting any Faders however, you might notice that there is a 2. before each range in the Buttons config.

      The Static section can be best though of like classic hardcoded MIDI Mappings.
      Faders / Buttons in this section **REQUIRE** a page prefix before the range, telling it which specific page you want the executors from.